tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

-Now the function is defined, the code will be executed, first as a normal computation and then with parallelization.
-The `system.time()` function is used to measure the execution times such that we can compare them.
+The function simulates a computionationally intensive task by pausing the execution of the code for 2 seconds in each iteration with adding `Sys.sleep(2)`.
+The code will be executed, first as a normal computation and then with parallelization.
+The `system.time()` function is used to measure the execution times such that we can compare them and show the benefits of parallelization.

 {{% codeblock %}}
 ```R